What is your placement organisation doing?

 Overview of other costs:

-- Small local expenses in Cape Town (e.g. Internet, local transport): around 30-50 USD/Month (Estimate)
+- Small local expenses in Cape Town (e.g. Internet, local transport): around 30-50 USD/Month (Estimate).
+The daily commuting costs between the accommodation and the centre by taxi are around 1.50 USD one-way

 - Insurances around 30-50 USD/Month